korotetskiiba/song-cutter/README.md

         for inference-pipeline - wav-audiotrack of the given video.
 #### func:
     convert_to_wav(path_to_video, path_to_audio)
+This method is to be used when predicting (for inference-pipeline).
 Converts given video to .wav-audio.
 * input: path_to_video - path to the video to be converted to audio, path_to_audio - path to where audio is to be placed after conversion.
 * output: wav-audio at path_to_audio.